 |

-The best modularity The modularity algorithm is not able to find the intended clusters.
+The modularity algorithm is not able to find the intended clusters.
 It tries to equally divide

 the heavy weighted links over the two clusters (and, at the same time, to establish a minimal